 The garden is divided up in many elements

 We appreciate the efforts to educate children around the four basic elements.
 At the same time, the many divisions of the park in different play-areas with different themes make it hard for parents to keep an eye on their children and let them play and explore on their own.
 This is in contrast to other nature-themed adventure playgrounds such as Peckham Rye Playground where the landscape is completely open.
 We are strong believers in children being able to explore and play on their own without parents interference.

 Summarizing Kew Gardens Playground

 Based on the quality of the play areas and facilities we would say Kew Gardens has one of London’s best playgrounds if not the best.
 Our kids truly enjoyed the day, which was our main goal with the visit.
-At the same time, we as parents felt more on edge than in any other playground we have been to.
+At the same time, we as parents felt more on edge than in many other playgrounds we have been to.
 This due to the time-pressure of the two-hour window, risk of older kids tramping on our toddler and the limited view because of all the divisions into multiple separate gardens.